families are struggling

 How does prison and jail communication work?

-These — Securus, ViaPath, and ICSolutions — and other smaller providers compete for monopoly contracts awarded by correctional agencies.
+Telecom providers compete for monopoly contracts awarded by correctional agencies.
 Until recently, agencies often awarded these contracts based on how much the providers were willing to pay them in commissions.
-This profit-sharing arrangement drove up costs, requiring the Federal Communications Commission, which regulates the industry, to ban the payment of commissions.
-Still, the correctional telecom industry continues to engage in predatory or even unlawful practices that include.
+This profit-sharing arrangement drove up costs, leading federal regulators to ban the practice and set rate caps.
+But the industry, along with it’s correctional partners, is consistently lobbying these regulators to allow them to charge more.

 explore campaigns